Gait Velocity Estimation using time interleaved between Consecutive Passive IR Sensor Activations: Study Description

-\subsection{Outlier Removal and Feature Selection}
+\subsubsection{Outlier Removal and Feature Selection}

-In order to predict gait velocity from transition time, we first remove outliers, and then extract features from the gait velocities and the transition times.
-In this section we describe these two processes in detail.
+In order to estimate gait velocity from transition time, we remove outliers from these two quantities, followed by extracting features from them.
+Below we describe the outlier removal and the feature selection methods in detail.